antoniofernandodj/FreeCodeCamp-courses/Responsive Web Design/Applied Accessibility/Readme.md

 3. interactable, and
 4. accessible.
 ---
-All this points thinking to everyone, including people with visual, auditory, mobility, or cognitive disabilities
+All this points thinking of everyone, including people with visual, auditory, mobility, or cognitive disabilities